-The exact date of church construction is difficult to determine due to the lack of source informations.
-It is often assumed that it was built at the turn of the twelfth and thirteenth centuries, but it is possible that it was only built in the second half of the fourteenth or fifteenth century.
+Church of St. Anna in the village of Pełcznica (Pelcnica in 1193, Polsnica in the 13th century, then Polsnitz) near Świebodzice, was probably built in the second half of the fourteenth or fifteenth century.
 Certainly, in a stone form it was not erected in the 12th or 13th century, as some studies would suggest.
-Information about the church from the reign of prince Henry I the Bearded from 1226, given as the oldest record, in fact concerned the church in the former village of Ciernie, located to the north-east of the center of Świebodzice.
-The next reference from 1228, contrary to popular opinion, does not describe the defensive character of the church, but only provides information about settlers from the West, who are exempt from the burdens of Polish law and who receive German law.
-According to legend, the building burned down from a lightning strike and has since fallen into disrepair.
+Information about the church from the reign of Prince Henry I the Bearded from 1226, given as the oldest record, in fact concerned the church in the former village of Ciernie, located north-east of Świebodzice.
+Another mention from 1228, contrary to popular opinion, did not describe the defensive nature of the church, but only provided information about settlers from the west, exempted from the burdens of Polish law and receiving German law.
+According to tradition, the building was burned down by a lightning strike and has since fallen into disrepair.
 Most likely, however, the destruction of the church was caused by the Thirty Years’ War in the first half of the 17th century.

 Świebodzice.
 Zarys monografii miasta, red.
 K.Matwijowski, Wrocław – Świebodzice 2001.

-Website zamkidwory.forumoteka.pl, Świebodzice – kościół św.
+Strona internetowa zamkidwory.forumoteka.pl, Świebodzice – kościół św.
 Anny.